tinspham209/tetris-game-react/README.md

 - in `src/gameHelper`
   - updatePlayerPos: set new position of tetromino
   - resetPlayer: reset tetrominos when run `startGame` function
-- in `useStage`
+- in `src/hooks/useStage`
   - `updateStage`
     - First flush the stage
     - Then draw the tetromino
-- in `usePlayer`
+- in `src/hooks/usePlayer`
   - set tetromino is 0 when initial application

-10. **Collision detection**
+1.  **Collision detection**

 - `checkCollision` function:
-- 1. Check that we are on an actual Tetromino Cell
+  - Check that we are on an actual Tetromino Cell
-- 2. Check that our move is inside the game areas height (y)
+  - Check that our move is inside the game areas height (y)
-- We shouldn't go through the bottom of the play area
-- 3. Check that our move is inside the game areas width (x)
+  - Check that our move is inside the game areas width (x)
-- 4. Check that the cell we are moving is isn't set to clear
+  - Check that the cell we are moving is isn't set to clear
-- Add checkCollision to Tetris component
+  - Add checkCollision to `src/components/Tetris`

-11. **Player RotationG**
+1.  **Player RotationG**

 - `rotate` function:
   - Make the rows to become cols